dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 as described above.

-An extension type `V` used as an expression (*a type literal*) evaluates to the value of the corresponding instantiated representation type used as an expression.
+An extension type `V` used as an expression (*a type literal*) evaluates to the value of the extension type erasure of the representation type used as an expression *(also known as the ultimate representation type)*.

 ### Summary of Typing Relationships